2025 Office Net Lease Sales Volume and Cap Rates

 READ ALSO: Global Trade Rebalancing

-Cap rates within the sector edged higher for the tenth consecutive quarter, averaging 7.21 percent at the close of first-quarter 2025.
+Cap rates within the sector edged higher for the 10th consecutive quarter, averaging 7.21 percent at the close of first-quarter 2025.
 However, the pace of cap rate expansion has slowed dramatically.
 When comparing the 3-basis-point increase reported in the most recent quarter to a 30-point rise in the nine months preceding, trends suggest the greatest volatility is now behind us.

 Buyer distribution data highlighted a surprising shift in the profile of active participants in the single-tenant office sector.
 Institutional investors dominated early 2025 acquisitions, making up 43 percent of total buyers.
 Predictions in late 2024 called for this buyer segment to reduce their exposure to office space this year.
 Instead, we’ve seen institutional investors involved in both large and small transactions across the country – from small dialysis facilities to corporate campus sale leasebacks.